sourcecred/sourcecred/README.md

 ### Running the Prototype

 If you'd like to try it out, you can run a local copy of SourceCred using the following commands.
 You need to have [node] and [yarn] installed first.
+This repo is stable and tested on Node version 8.x.x, and Yarn version 1.7.0.
 You also need to get a [GitHub API access token].
+This token does not need any specific permissions.

 [node]: https://nodejs.org/en/
 [yarn]: https://yarnpkg.com/lang/en/